How to make a personal injury claim

 - For an accident at work, note when your last break was, what work hours you had the past few days or weeks, what PPE you have been issued, who asked you to perform this task etc.

 - Medical reports: Collect all medical reports.
 Try to collect your older medical reports too, they can come in useful to prove that a condition isn't pre-existent.
 If required we will also .

 2. Don't fight your personal injury case alone

 Your chances of winning a personal injury case will be much higher if you work with an expert solicitor.
 Choose a firm with experience and expertise to withstand the legal departments of insurance companies.

 Make sure to choose a solicitor you can trust.
 You should be able to talk to him about sensitive topics such as mental symptoms that you might experience, e.g. nightmares.
 A good solicitor will handle your case with the utmost sensitivity and will not make you feel uncomfortable.

-If you have a strong case, a professional law firm will take your case on a No Win No Fee basis, which means you only have to pay a fee if they win compensation on your behalf.
+If you have a strong case, a professional law firm will represent you on a basis, which means you only have to pay a fee if they win compensation on your behalf.
 If your case is taken on as a No Win No Fee case, your solicitor will work hard to win you compensation.

-Keep records of all damages such as financial loss, house modification, medical expenses and other costs that you are faced with because of the accident, e.g. childcare.
-The more evidence you have, the better are the chances that you will receive compensation for it.
+Keep records of all your financial losses, such as any wages lost, house modifications, medical expenses and other costs that you've incurred or are faced with because of the accident, such as childcare and assistance around the home.
+The more evidence you have, the better the chances that you'll be compensated for it.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley